stamatim/blog/pages/posts/index.md

 ---
 type: posts
-title: Random Thoughts
+title: Thoughts
-date: 2020-01-03
+date: 2023-02-06
 ---

-# Random Thoughts
+# Thoughts

+This is where you can find some of my thoughts.